Črnomelj: Middle Ages

 It was first mentioned as Schirnomel in written documents dating to 1228, in a charter issued by the Patriarch of Aquileia.
 Before 1277 it was granted market rights and developed into a regional center.
 It was mentioned as a town in 1407, and so it presumably gained town privileges prior to that, but it is regularly mentioned as a market even after that.
 During the 16th century it held an important military position as one of the centers for organizing supplies for the military frontier.
 After the establishment of Karlovac in what is now Croatia in 1579, it lost that position.

 Črnomelj was also the home of a powerful noble family of von Tschernembl.
 Mentioned for the first time in 1267, they gradually achieved important posts in the Habsburg nobility of Carniola.
 During the 15th century they expanded their influence and one of the heads of the family, Georg von Tschernembl, held the positions of Captain of Triest and Captain of Styria, one of the most important lands of Habsburgs.
 In the 16th century they joined the Protestant nobility of Inner Austria and in 1564 Hans von Tschernembl sold their numerous holdings in Carniola and moved to Upper Austria.
 There the most important and known member of the family was born in 1567, Georg Erasmus von Tschernembl, an important political leader of the Protestant nobility of Upper and Lower Austria.
 After his death in 1626, the family became Catholic again and regained their lost possessions in Upper Austria.
 The last male member of the family died in 1667, but through numerous female members their bloodline continued into some of the royal houses of today's Europe.
 They served as an example of ruined nobility of 18th century for the German writer Gottlieb August Crüwell (de) and his work Schönwiesen, printed in Berlin in 1911.

 Modern history

 Until 1918, the town was part of the Austrian monarchy (the Austria side after the compromise of 1867).
 It was the seat of the district of the same name, and one of the 11 Bezirkshauptmannschaften in the province of Carniola.

 Mass grave

 Črnomelj is the site of a mass grave associated with the Second World War.
 The Parish Shed Mass Grave (Grobišče v farovški loži) is located north of town on the edge of a small sinkhole in the woods.
 It contains the remains of undetermined victims.

+Recent

+In 2018, Črnomelj was hit with tennis ball–sized hail.